JakobBergG/Dataproject_GBM/README.md

 - Radiotherapy Date: date of the radiotherapy planning scan.
 - Recurrence Date: date of the recurrence scan.
 - Radiotherapy dose: the dose of radiation given in gray (Gy).
-- Patient age: age of the patient at diagnosis.
-- Sex: the gender of the patient.
 - Progression type: the type of progression lesions.

 ## Folder structure